 35. George Washington owned a whiskey distillery.

-36. More than 2% of the American population was killed during the Civil War.
+36. More than two percent of the American population was killed during the Civil War.

 37. Joseph Stalin used to have people removed from photos after they died or were removed from office.